thalesfr/MagnusCorrection/README.md

 # MagnusCorrection
 The code contained in this repository implements the Magnus correction in different physical systems.
+With this code one can generate the figures and data files contained in the paper "Engineering Fast High-Fidelity Quantum Operations With Constrained Interactions" (https://arxiv.org/abs/2003.12096).

+The files in each folder are named in accordance with the figures numbers in the above mentioned paper.
+To generate a given figure and the data files, you need to either download the folder that contains the perticular figure file and add the file MagnusExpansion.jl to this folder, or change `include("MagnusExpansion.jl")` to `include("dir/MagnusExpansion.jl")` in the figure file, where `dir` should be the directory where the file MagnusExpansion.jl is contained.
+After that, simply run the `fig#.jl` file.